 Intellia's stockholders are being asked to vote, on a non-binding advisory basis, on the compensation of our named executive officers as explained herein.
 The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act") enables our stockholders to vote to approve, on a non-binding advisory basis, the compensation of our named executive officers as disclosed in this proxy statement in accordance with the SEC's rules.
-In the "Compensation Discussion and Analysis" section below, we describe our executive compensation programs and the decisions that our board of directors and its compensation committee made regarding the 2021 compensation of our named executive officers.
+In the "Compensation Discussion and Analysis" section below, we describe our executive compensation programs and the decisions that our board of directors and its compensation committee made regarding the 2022 compensation of our named executive officers.
 We have implemented a pay-for-performance focused compensation program that is designed to motivate employees, including our named executive officers, to achieve short- and long-term results that drive the Company's success and are in the best interests of our stockholders.
 We believe our compensation policy strikes an appropriate balance between the implementation of responsible, measured compensation practices and the effective provision of incentives for our named executive officers to exert their best efforts for scientific and business success.

-Our stockholders voted on May 21, 2019, to have advisory votes every year to approve the compensation paid to our named executive officers, and we have adopted that approach and will continue that approach until the next required stockholder vote on the frequency of future advisory votes.
+Our stockholders voted on May 21, 2019, to have advisory votes every year to approve the compensation paid to our named executive officers, and we have adopted that approach and will continue that approach until the next required stockholder vote on the frequency of future non-binding advisory votes to approve the compensation paid to our named executive officers.
 This vote is not intended to address any specific item of compensation, but rather the overall compensation of our named executive officers and the policies and practices described in this proxy statement.